Cristina Dorador

-Cristina Dorador Ortiz (born February 28, 1980) is a Chilean scientist, doctor, and politician who conducts research in microbiology, microbial ecology, limnology and geomicrobiology.
+Cristina Dorador Ortiz (born February 28, 1980, in Antofagasta) is a Chilean scientist, doctor, and former assembly member of the Chilean Constitutional Convention who conducts research in microbiology, microbial ecology, limnology and geomicrobiology.
 She is also an Associate Professor in the department of biotechnology of the Faculty of Marine Sciences and Natural Resources at the University of Antofagasta.

 She coordinates in Chile of the Extreme Environment Network for the study of ecosystems in the geographical extremes of Chile and has developed biotechnological tools to value the unique properties of some highland microbial communities such as resistance to ultraviolet radiation for elaborate cosmetic creams, joining the field of cosmetic biotechnology.
 She has also led the development of textile material using the photoprotective properties of highland bacteria.

 She was a member of the transition council of the National Commission for Scientific and Technological Research in 2019 that gave rise to the National Agency for Research and Development of Chile, and has been recognized nationally and internationally as one of the most relevant researchers in Chile.

-Since July 2021, she has served as a conventional constituent for District 3, which represents the Antofagasta Region.
+From July 2021 to July 2022, she served as a conventional constituent for District 3, which represents the Antofagasta Region.